-5. STRATEGIC IN-COMBINATION ASSESSMENT
+6. STRATEGIC IN-COMBINATION ASSESSMENT

-5.1 BETWEEN-OPTION 'IN-COMBINATION' EFFECTS
+6.1 BETWEEN-OPTION 'IN-COMBINATION' EFFECTS

-The effects of the rdWRMP24 options operating 'in-combination' have been explored through the screening.
+The effects of the WRMP24 options operating 'in-combination' have been explored through the screening.
 As the preferred programme contains demand management options only, there are no in-combination effects anticipated.
+Similarly, as there is only one supply side option identified in the adaptive pathway, there are no in-combination effects.

-5.2 IN-COMBINATION EFFECTS WITH OTHER SOUTH STAFFS WATER PLANS
+6.2 IN-COMBINATION EFFECTS WITH OTHER SOUTH STAFFS WATER PLANS

-5.2.1 Drought Plan
+6.2.1 Drought Plan